dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w212-system-covenants/stories/goalie-stories.md

 If the user says something that doesn't fit in the current goal, and makes little sense, it will be inserted into a new thread that will in discovery mode where it tries to find out wtf the user meant.

+## General knowledge

+Seems harmless to let the user ask some questions that are totally unrelated for the sake of fun - these responses should be kept short and continually nudge back to something useful

+## Word definitions

+Eg: What's the difference between strategy and tactic ?
+What's the difference between implies and therefore ?

+These should be acceptable and are useful in the daily business.